rootwork/rootwork.org/hugo/content/blog/2009-10-09/index.md

 tags:
   - social change
   - communications
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - nonprofit technology
-  - nptech
-  - activism
-  - social change
-  - social justice
+keywords: # Extra keywords in addition to the above, for SEO.
   - PJSA
-  - communications

 # Archive taxonomy terms (auto-generated)
 year: '2009'